umputun/spot/README.md

     copy: {"src": "testdata/*.csv", "dst": "$VAR2"}
 ```

+In case of a conflict between environment variables set in the environment file and the cli, the cli variables will take precedence.

 ## Targets

 Targets are used to define the remote hosts to execute the tasks on.
 Targets can be defined in the playbook file or passed as a command-line argument.
 The following target types are supported: